When to use a CODA Coriolis mass flow instrument

 CODA instruments are specifically designed to be highly insensitive to external disturbances, without the need for a bulky mounting block.
 If the device is affected by a sudden interference like a physical bump, the measurement re-stabilizes in less than 400 ms. See the demonstration below.

-Integration & maintenance
+Integration and maintenance

 CODA instruments have a small form factor, making them viable for applications with tight or limited space.
 For example, several models of the CODA meter weigh no more than 1.5 lb (0.7 kg), and are just over 4.2 inches (107 mm) in the largest dimension.
 Additionally, straight runs of pipe are typically not required upstream or downstream of the instrument.
 This makes it easier to integrate Coriolis instruments into highly complex systems.
 These devices are also position insensitive and can be mounted in any orientation.